Feeld/junior-infra-task/ANSWERS.md

 Reliability:

-  It is said to run realibly especially for once setup, especially for  static infrastructure.
+  It is said to run realibly once setup, especially for  static infrastructure.
+DHL, Domino's Pizza, McAfee all use Nagios but it is worth noting that they may be using an Enterprise verison of Nagios that comes with support.

 <a name="prometheus"/>